 Capital Allocation: In 2022 Civeo initiated a share repurchase program as part of its plan to return capital to shareholders.
 CVEO continued to return capital through share repurchases in 2Q23 with 212,000 shares repurchased for an approximate value of \$4.2M.
+The share repurchase program has been renewed with an additional 5% of shares authorized for repurchase.
 Additionally, the Company used cash to decrease debt by \$6.5M Q/Q to \$136.1M.
 This translates into a net leverage ratio of 1.2x.
-Management has indicated that a formal policy for capital allocation can be expected by the end of 2023.
+This is within the stated target range of 1.00x to 1.25x, which has flexibility to reach 2.00x subject to accretive growth opportunities.
 CVEO ended the quarter with \$77.6M in revolver availability and \$11.4M in cash for \$89.0M in liquidity.